 A book I absolutely loved when it first came out was SUPERMAN -

-shop, stationers, toyshop, artstore and newsagents back around October
+(a bookshop, stationers, toyshop, artstore and newsagents) back around

 For 'Atomic Comics' read 'Action Comics'